porla-plugins/folder-monitor/README.md

 ## Configuration

 The plugin is configured with Lua.
-The following is an overview of all the parameters you can use.
+The following is an example Lua configuration that you can adjust to your needs and then paste in the plugin configuration field in Porla.

 ```lua
 return {